 $ sudo systemctl restart filebeat

-- Review recent Filebeat logs for journal ingestion activity.
+- Review recent Filebeat logs for the journald input startup.

 Mohd Shakir Zakaria is a cloud architect with deep roots in software development and open-source advocacy.
 Certified in AWS, Red Hat, VMware, ITIL, and Linux, he specializes in designing and managing robust cloud and on-premises infrastructures.